 The evolution in branding that has taken place over the past decade is staggering.
 It has moved far beyond the broadcast media that once fuelled the buzz around brands.
 Now in the online world, consumers are in control and will talk about your brand whether you’re involved in that conversation or not.
 Today, businesses need to do a lot more to build a trusted brand.

 But it is worth the effort as an engaging brand is essential to stand out in the digital world where consumers are constantly bombarded with messages.
-In our new guide, How to Build a Brand in 2018, we look at how to successfully build your brand in the digital era.
+In our new guide, How to Build a Brand, we look at how to successfully build your brand in the digital era.
 We offer practical advice on how to structure your website, as well as how to monitor and measure the success of your branding strategy.

 Hubspot and Rebrandly joined forces and brought together our expertise to create a guide for marketers who want to build a brand that appeals to modern consumers.
 To give you an idea of what to expect here are some useful insights from the guide: